 Intangible assets consist of trade names and physician relationships, both of which arose from the acquisition of InfuSystem.
 The Company amortizes the value assigned to the physician relationships on a straight-line basis over the period of expected benefit, which is 15 years.
 The acquired physician relationship base represents a valuable asset of InfuSystem due to the expectation of future business opportunities to be leveraged from the existing relationship with each physician.
 InfuSystem has long-standing relationships with numerous oncology clinics and physicians.
 These relationships are expected, on average, to have a 15 year useful life, based on minimal attrition experienced to date by the Company and expectations of continued minimal attrition.
-Management tests non-amortizable intangible assets (trade names) for impairment in accordance with SFAS No. 142.
-The Company performed the annual impairment test at October 31, 2008, and determined there was no impairment.
-No events have occurred subsequent to October 31, 2008 that indicates impairment may have occurred.
-The intangible assets resulting from the October 25, 2007 acquisition of InfuSystem are based upon the final valuation analysis.
+Management tests non-amortizable intangible assets (trade names) for impairment in accordance with ASC 350 (formerly SFAS No. 142).
+The Company performed the annual impairment test at October 31, 2009, and determined there was no impairment.
+No events have occurred subsequent to October 31, 2009 that indicates impairment may have occurred.
+For more information, please refer to the "Goodwill and Intangible Assets" discussion included in Note 5.